Thinkmill/design-system/README.md

 - Components are AA compliant

 ### Responsiveness
-- The component respondes gracefully to different viewport sizes.
+- The component responds gracefully to different viewport sizes.
 - The component responds gracefully to changes within a grid.

 ### State